Community Member Benefits

 Your business’s listing on Berkshire Grown’s online searchable map “Find Food and Farms”: Members are listed on our searchable Google map page called Find Food and Farms on our website.
 We offer a free link to each member’s own website—for full-time presence on the web throughout the year.

-Discounts to Berkshire Grown’s Workshops and Events: Receive a reduced vendor rate at BG’s winter farmers markets, a reduced rate on BG’s winter workshop series, and discounted ticket prices to our fundraising events throughout the year, including the Harvest Supper and the March Maple Dinner.
+Discounts to Berkshire Grown’s Workshops and Events: Receive a reduced vendor rate at BG’s winter farmers markets, a reduced rate on BG’s winter workshop series, and discounted ticket prices to our fundraising events throughout the year, including the Harvest Supper and the Spring Supper.
 These events are designed to promote local businesses and farms.

 Keep Farmers Farming Programs: Access to grants, resources, mentorship and networking opportunities, including the Beginning Farmer Mentorship Program, Share the Bounty, and the Harold Grinspoon Foundation’s Local Farmer Awards.